IBM/CAST/docs/source/cast-big-data/beats.rst

 ************

-The following installation guide will deal with configuring filebeats for the CSM transaction log for a more generalized installation guide please consult the official `Filebeats Reference`_
+The following installation guide will deal with configuring filebeats for the CSM transaction log for a more generalized installation guide please consult the official `Filebeats Reference`_.

 1. Install the filebeats rpm on the node: